hooopo/tidb-serverless-ruby-connect-example/README.md

 Connection closed.
 ```

-It's essential to note that the best practice for establishing SSL connections using the mysql2 gem is to set `sslverify` to `true` and set `sslca` to `nil`.
+It's essential to note that the best practice for establishing SSL connections using the mysql2 gem is to set `ssl_mode` to `verify_identity` and set `sslca` to `nil`.
 By default, the mysql2 gem will search for existing CA certificates in a particular order until a file is discovered.

 1. /etc/ssl/certs/ca-certificates.crt # Debian / Ubuntu / Gentoo / Arch / Slackware
 2. /etc/pki/tls/certs/ca-bundle.crt # RedHat / Fedora / CentOS / Mageia / Vercel / Netlify